| |

 hobby rests with the youth of today, charity and funding

-assistance has recently included the shooting programs of 4-H
+assistance has included the shooting programs of 4-H

 and Boy Scouts of America, as well as other deserving programs